My name is Hafsa. A content creator and blogger. I'm obsessed with traveling and reading.

 Number one is Osaka.
 Osaka is one of the major financial centers in Japan.
 It is also home to several large multinational electronic companies, like Panasonic.
 Apart from being an important economic center in Japan, it is also popular among tourists for shopping.

-Dongbori has delicious street food and other enjoyable things to do and is considered a top tourist destination for anyone visiting Osaka.
+Dotonburi has delicious street food and other enjoyable things to do and is considered a top tourist destination for anyone visiting Osaka.
 Keep an eye out for the Glico sign which is visible from the bridge.
-It is a significant landmark and an icon of the Dongbori district.
+It is a significant landmark and an icon of the Dotonbury district.

 Tianjin is Osaka's other famous district.
 The temple is one of the oldest in Japan, so check it out if you can spare some time.

 Look no further than the magical Akihabara district if you want to visit a maid cafe.
-When visiting stores, be extremely careful and try not to be with your families.
+When visiting stores, be extremely careful and be aware that they aren't usually family-friendly.
 Many of these anime shops are much beyond the safe-for-work category.
-It's a fair warning to say don't say you didn't get it if something embarrassing happens.
+It's a fair warning worth saying to avoid something embarrassing happening.

 3. Nara Park